AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 Full table export supports calculated metrics that use a non-default attribution model (as described in the *Use non-default attribution model* section in [Column settings](/help/analysis-workspace/visualizations/freeform-table/column-row-settings/column-settings.md)).

+If a non-default attribution model is being used in a report, the allocation model being used in the report is either ignored or retained, depending on whether the report has a single dimension or multiple dimensions:

+* **Single-dimensional reports** ignore the allocation model when a non-default attribution model is used.

+* **Multi-dimensional reports** retain the allocation model when a non-default attribution model is used.

+   >[!NOTE]
+   >
-When metric attribution is applied to a report that contains multiple dimensions, it retains the allocation models applied to each of the dimensions in the report.
-In a single-dimensional report, attribution ignores the allocation model.
-Multi-dimensional reports are supported only when exporting data to the cloud, as described in this article.
+   >  Multi-dimensional reports are supported only when exporting data to the cloud, as described in this article.

 For more information about allocation and attribution, see [Persistence component settings](/help/data-views/component-settings/persistence.md) and [Attribution component settings](/help/data-views/component-settings/attribution.md).